davelively14/connect_four_loft/apps/connect_four/README.md

 Returns one of:
 - `:ok`: Indicates the play was valid and recorded.
-- `{:error, reason}`: If error, will return a tuple with `:error` and a string with the reason for the error.
+- `{:error, reason}`: If error, will return a tuple with `:error` and a string representing the reason for the error.

 #### Example: